 Sapphire gemstones are natural gemstones that are found mainly in three colors – Blue, white and yellow.
 It is one of the most valuable and expensive gemstones belonging to the inorganic corundum family or range.
 The biological composition comprises of Aluminum Oxide and with traces of iron, titanium, chromium, copper, and magnesium.

 Blue Sapphire is known as the birthstone for September and is related to the planet Saturn.
-Saturn is considered as the fastest acting planet in the solar system and it has immense powers to affect the lives of all human beings either in positive or negative ways depending upon its planetary position.
+Saturn is the fastest acting planet in the solar system and it affect the lives of all human beings either in positive or negative ways depending upon its planetary position.
 It also signifies wealth, fortune, health, financial status, and fame.

-It is also known as the birthstone of Capricorn sign, even though it is acknowledged to be the birthstone for September born.
+It is the birthstone of Capricorn sign, even though it is also the birthstone for September born.
 Thus, individuals who are either born in September or with Capricorn sign can put this precious gemstone to ensure affluence, blessing, contentment, love and financial wellness.

 For many people, it displays a prompt positive effect with the increase in wealth, resolution to a problem, etc. Blue Sapphire gemstone, when united with other available gemstones, helps to heal several ailments.
 Like it helps to fight bone cancer, kidney worries, nerve-related problems, and even paralysis.
 Apart from medical benefits, it also brings the wearer name, fame, wealth, health, happiness, prosperity, a long life, and mental peace.
 It also protects its wearer from accidents, theft, terror and or natural disasters.

 So, any person who is looking for physical or mental healing should wear Sapphire gemstone.
 Among all the gemstones, the blue sapphire happens to be the strongest and quickest to act upon.
 It shows its effects almost instantly.

-Sapphires are found in very few places around the world today.
-They are mainly found in Sri Lanka, Myanmar and the Kashmir region of India.
-Some of the best quality sapphires were known to be found in Sri Lanka and Kashmir.
+Sapphires find in very few places around the world today.
+They are mainly find in Sri Lanka, Myanmar and the Kashmir region of India.
+The best quality sapphires are mining in Sri Lanka and Kashmir.

 Kashmiri sapphires were discovered by chance in 1881 when a landslide in Padar region in unearthed a rich haul of sapphire crystals.